Undestanding Spark's joins

 join_different_partitions_keys.rdd.getNumPartitions()

-had 10 partitions each, but output is 200.
+Out: 200Original dataframes large_df and another_large_df had 10 partitions each, but output is 200.
 The reason for it is shuffling.
-Both dataframes are having 10 partitions but Spark does not know what data is inside each partition of another_large_df
+Both dataframes are having 10 partitions but Spark does not know what data is inside each partition of another_large_df in terms of no. More importantly, does not which nos are there.
+To avoid comparing every pair combination, Spark performs shuffle, which moves rows between partitions to have a notion of what nos are in each of them.
+It shuffles dataframe to 200 partitions instead of 10.
+200 is coming from spark.sql.shuffle.partitions.

 In my original situation trying fit 20000 partitions into 200 resulted in out of memory on an executor.
 I realized it when I noticed 200 tasks in Spark UI while executing join.